ista-vamos/QuAK/README.md

-You can build a container with QuAK using Docker or Podman and the provided Dockerfile in the top-level project directory (there is also another Dockerfile in the directory `experiments/`, which does more things that just building QuAK.).
+You can build a container with QuAK using Docker or Podman and the provided Dockerfile in the top-level project directory (there is also another Dockerfile in the directory `experiments/`, which does more things than just building QuAK.).
 From the top-level directory, run:
 ```
 docker build . -t quak
 ```